clach04/PebbleHAB/README.md

-#This app is not activivly mentained
+#This app is not activly mentained
 For the "official" app, please visit https://github.com/openhab/openhab.pebble

 # PebbleHAB